justinglobal/GA306_a/demos/written-numbers.md

 Create a program that asks for a number in base-10 that's between 1 and 99 then prints out the name of it in English.

+Use functions in your code, including a [main function](/notes/py-functions-main.md).

 > 45
 > fourty-five
 >